tylermartin12368/ticket-lifecycle/README.md

 ![20240319_004843](https://github.com/tylermartin12368/ticket-lifecycle/assets/161632103/1889fe43-dd02-4e89-b759-d3d02fc42e4b)
 </p>
 <p>
 Users are able to place tickets through the support center.
 The user will enter their information and then select a Help Topic.
 Once a Help Topic has been chosen, then a drop box will appear where the user will be able to describe the issue they are experiencing.
+After all information is filled out, then the User will click on create ticket.
 </p>
 <br />